 The attitude to food in continental Europe is fundamentally different but makes perfect sense.
 Says Paolo: “Food in Italy starts with the seed and seed is sold where food is sold.
 Go to an Italian market and you buy tomato seeds,” he continues.
 “Plus tomatoes; tomato plants and everything made with the tomato.”
 This is why Franchi Seeds is sold in Italian delis, as well as by mail order.

 Mizuna, rocket, and mustard leaves are very quick to bolt in summer and with so much choice around some avoid sowing them altogether.
-Better to wait until the temperatures cool and there is less choice.
-None of these strong flavors give the sense of "making do."
+Better to wait until the temperatures cool and there is less to choose from.
+None of these strong flavors give the sense of “making do.”

 Above: Rapini, aka Cime di Rape.
 Photograph by Oysters4me via Flickr.